-Training and Development Solutions has been engaged in a multi-year project with Ghirardelli Chocolate Company to establish and maintain best practices in plant operations and safety for management use and reference as well as to provide a framework for employee training.
+Workforce Training has been engaged in a multi-year project with Ghirardelli Chocolate Company to establish and maintain best practices in plant operations and safety for management use and reference as well as to provide a framework for employee training.
 The project has focused on developing standard operating procedures and safety policies related to the operation of plant machinery in all areas of the company’s production line.

 The next phase of the project focused on developing training documentation on a key piece of equipment that prepares raw materials for the refining process.
 This phase involved the development of standard operating procedures for equipment operation followed by lockout/tagout safety procedures for the cleaning and maintenance of the equipment.
 Lockout/tagout (LO/TO) is a step by step process to safely shut down machinery, then lock and tag the controls to prevent the accidental restarting of equipment while it is being cleaned and maintained.

 The documentation of operating and safety procedures for this phase of the project was assembled into 3-ring binders located in holders near each unit for easy reference.
 Information was organized into instructions cross-referenced with pictures, overviews of each process and maps to illustrate lockout/tagout procedures.